Clea Newman Soderlund, Chair

 Clea Newman Soderlund serves as the Senior Director of Special Initiatives for SeriousFun Children’s Network; formerly known as The Association of Hole in the Wall Camps.
 Ms. Newman Soderlund’s expansive career in not-for-profit development has focused on providing support to children and adults with disabilities and their families.
 Ms. Newman Soderlund’s role with SeriousFun marks a return to her family’s philanthropy.
 Early in her career, Ms. Newman Soderlund worked in the development department of The Hole in the Wall Gang Camp, a camp started by her father, actor Paul Newman, for children with life-threatening illnesses and blood-related diseases.
 SeriousFun is the support center for the growing number of camps all over the world highlighting her father’s belief that taking fun seriously can make a real difference in the lives of children who need it most.

 Prior to assuming her position at SeriousFun, Ms. Newman Soderlund was Director of Development for AIND Giant Steps, an organization dedicated to serving children with neurological impairments.
 Ms. Newman Soderlund was Director of Development for Pegasus Therapeutic Riding, Inc. for thirteen years before joining Giant Steps.
 In 1991, Ms. Newman Soderlund worked for her family’s business, Newman’s Own, researching and distributing charitable funds.

-In addition to serving as Board Chair for Wild Earth Allies, Ms. Newman Soderlund currently serves on the boards of the following organizations: Newman’s Own Foundation, Giant Steps School, Gillian Brewer School and the Equus Foundation.
+In addition to serving as Board Chair for Wild Earth Allies, Ms. Newman Soderlund currently serves on the board of Giant Steps School.

 Ms. Newman Soderlund holds a BA in Liberal Arts from Sarah Lawrence College and is a skilled equestrian.